DeltaV93/python-moodreader/README.md

 Visit http://127.0.0.1:8000/generator/ to start the MoodReader process.

 // How do i use admin? it's asking for a user/password.
 Showing curl commands instead is more accessible.
+// Also it says I can use any crud method, but the endpoints only shows POST.

 Visit http://127.0.0.1:8000/admin/ to use any of the CRUD methods for the dictionary DB tables.